Liaos87/Software/README.md

-# Software
-share the software
+This folder contains the written software applications.
+Each folder contains software that runs in different environments.